32naosummitkiya26-collab/Blade-Convert-Hub-Plus/README.md

 I developed it in an environment where I could code for just one or two hours a day.

 ## 📅 Future Development Schedule
-If BCH+ proves useful to others, I’ll prioritize option 1.
-If it turns out to be unnecessary for the world, I’ll focus on option 2.
+If BCH+ is useful to you, I'll prioritize 1.
+If it's unnecessary, I'll prioritize 2.

-1.Functional upgrades

-2.Refactoring into more elegant, polished source code

-※At one point, I thought: “If I can develop something like this, maybe I should quit baking and become a programmer.”
-So I went to a few job interviews.
-The results were… brutal.
-“Why are you using Query Builder?
-Use Eloquent.”
-“Don’t write functions—write classes.”
-“Don’t manage your source code manually.
-Use GitHub.”
-“What?
-You’ve never used PHPUnit?”

-So yeah… I’m still baking bread.
+1. Functional upgrade
+2. Rewrite the source code to be more polished

+※If I can develop at this level, I thought maybe I could quit being a baker and become a programmer, so I interviewed at several companies.
+The results were disastrous: "Why a query builder?
+Use Eloquant," "Write classes, not functions," "Don't manage your own source code.
+Use GitHub," "What?
+You've never used PHPUnit?"...
+I'll continue making and baking bread!!

-Bonus: I think I’m a pretty solid baker, actually.
-In 2018, I won both gold and silver medals at this town’s baking show.
+Bonus: I think I'm a good baker.
+I won both a gold and silver medal in the sour dough category at the 2018 baking show in my town.
 Hahaha.

 ## 📚 Documentation
 For detailed usage instructions and test results, please refer to https://doc.bchplus.com/